epireve/um-research/project_plan.md

 ## Next Steps

 ### Immediate Priorities (Next 2 Weeks)
-1. Complete the remaining data processing script cleanup tasks
+1. Complete the documentation consolidation and standardization
-2. Add error handling to all data processing pipelines
+2. Create an updated README with clear project explanation and onboarding instructions
-3. Optimize the performance of validation and extraction scripts
+3. Develop data export utilities for analysis and visualization
-4. Begin preparing for user research and requirements gathering
+4. Begin user research for the dashboard phase
-5. Develop a plan for the dashboard architecture
+5. Refactor and optimize data processing scripts

 ### Medium-Term Goals (1-3 Months)
 1. Complete user research and feature definition